PTSD: One family's desire to make things better.

 2. Other family members need their own spaces.
 Places to retreat and relax.

 3. Have a safety plan.
 If my husband is irritated and escalating into a rage it sometimes is best that we leave the house.
 I have a small bag packed just in case my daughter and I would have to go to a friend's or hotel.
 This is very rare but it is good to be prepared.
 I was given this advice years ago and still have my little bag.
 We talked about this with my husband in a loving way prior to any event occurring.
 This action is not only for our well-being but also to give him complete quiet and time to calm down.

 4. Prepare the family member with PTSD for visitations.
 My daughter has friends who like to come over.
-She is a busy teenager so preferably we warn my husband when her friends are coming by.
+When my daughter was a busy teenager and at home, we asked her to warn us when her friends were coming by.
 We also have a dog that barks at the mailman.
-As long as my husband knows ahead of time he seems to do better.
+As long as my husband knows what's happening ahead of time he seems to do better.
 My husbands tolerance for visiting with others is limited.
-He can usually tolerate up to an hour but if longer may get stressed which can trigger a panic cycle.
+He can usually tolerate up to an hour but if longer may get stressed which can then trigger a panic cycle.
 We also have had family come to our house for Christmas or Thanksgiving and it actually works better than for us to travel to their houses.
 This way, my husband can retreat to his familiar "man cave" when he needs to rest or take a break from the socialization.

 5. Pet Therapy.
 We have a Miniature Schauzer.
 Her barking can be stimulating and any small barking dog should be a consideration when trying to calm your environment.
 My husband benefits more from her than not because he is attached to her and we have had her for a long time.
 I see him instantly calm down when he is petting her.
 It is one of the small enjoyments in his life.
 We have a fenced back yard so that she can be put outside if he is bothered by her.